 By the end of the season, your team will be experiencing psychological and physical fatigue.
 The higher the competition level and intensities, the higher the amount of fatigue.
-CNS fatigue will take longer than physical fatigue that will dissipate within a few days.
+CNS (Central Nervous System) fatigue will take longer than physical fatigue which will dissipate within a few days.
 The softball transition phase is where many of the recovery / regeneration activities will be an advantage.

 Detraining during the Softball Transition Phase